V-Sekai/godot-qrcode/README.md

 Installation
 ------------

-As this project is an addon module for GodotEngine, your need to [recompile the engine from sources](https://docs.godotengine.org/en/stable/development/compiling/index.html) to use it.
+This project is an addon module for GodotEngine.
+[Recompile recompile the engine from sources](https://docs.godotengine.org/en/stable/development/compiling/index.html) to use it.

-* Clone this repository in your Godot sources **modules** folder or create a **qrcode** folder in your **modules** folder and copy the files manually.
+* Clone this repository in the Godot sources **modules** folder or create a **qrcode** folder in the **modules** folder and copy the files manually.
 * Recompile the engine

 Usage
 -----

-QRCodeTexture can be used as any other textures in the engine.
+QRCodeTexture can be used as any other texture in the engine.

-Most common usage : Display a QRCode in a UI using a TextureRect node.
+Most common usage: Display a QRCode in a UI using a TextureRect node.

 * Create a TextureRect node.
 * From the inspector, check the **Expand** checkbox and select **Keep Aspect** for **Stretch Mode** to prevent deformation when resizing the QR Code.